HomeOnMars/LaClock/README.md

 where I try to write a mod to put a clock in the game, so I don't lose track of time as often.

-This is my first CSL2 Mod!
+This is my first C# project and CSL2 Mod!
-I am hoping this will be a helpful learning experiences on CSL2 modding.
+Let's hope it will be a helpful learning experiences.